neuml/txtai/CONTRIBUTING.md

 ## Review the project

-The README is the best place to start to learn more about this project.
-There is a series of example notebooks that covers all major components and functionality provided.
+The README is the best place to start to learn more about the project.
+There is a series of example notebooks that covers all major components and functionality in the project.
 It's suggested that you run through those examples on Google Colab to see how the code currently works.

-Given the above statement on quality, all the code should have ample documentation to help understand the logic flow.
+All the code should have ample documentation to help understand the logic flow.
 Hopefully, the code is self documenting in itself but for particularly complex situations/edge cases, additional documentation will be there to provide context.

-There are a number of tools to make this easier and validate new code fits in with the standard.
-On each commit to GitHub (including forks), a GitHub Action script runs a full build process.
-This build validates that the build runs, all tests pass and that all code meets code standards.
-Anything that runs in the build script has a corresponding way to run locally and should be run locally before committing.

 ## Style guide

+There are a couple tools integrated to help with streamlining code formatting/styling.

 - [Pylint](https://github.com/PyCQA/pylint) enforces best practices for code usage across the project
 - [Black](https://github.com/psf/black) enforces code formatting standards